txt/plm18/doc/lambda.md

 # Semantics: Lambda Bodies

-By know you might think that program "semantics" means do whatver you can to get things into a reverse polish
+By now you might think that program "semantics" means do whatever you can to get things into a reverse polish
 (e.g. using the ShuntingYard algorithm), then run that machine using an RPN interpreter.